LDAWG-a11y/a11yWebApp/src/guides/captions-and-transcripts-for-use-in-content.md

 This guide provides useful information on when to use captions and transcripts, and how to write captions and transcripts that are both meaningful and understandable for all users.

-Captions and subtitles can often be used to describe the same thing, so we will use captions to refer to monolingual subtitles (external link) – spoken audio that is in the same language (same-language subtitles), and subtitles for intralingual subtitles (external link) - spoken audio that is translated into a different language.
+Captions and subtitles can often be used to describe the same thing, so we will use captions to refer to [monolingual subtitles](https://www.web-translations.com/blog/audiovisual-content-monolingual-subtitles/) (external website) – spoken audio that is in the same language (same-language subtitles), and subtitles for [intralingual subtitles](https://www.web-translations.com/blog/audiovisual-content-interlingual-subtitles/) (external website) - spoken audio that is translated into a different language.

 Subtitles are not always an accommodation required for accessibility, but captions are needed for accessibility.

-Please note that what the UK calls subtitles are called “closed captions” or “subtitles for the deaf and hard of hearing (SDH)” In the USA, and Ofcom discovered that 7.5 million people in the UK (18% of the population) used closed captions (external website), and of that 7.5 million, only 1.5 million were d/Deaf or hard of hearing.
+Please note that what the UK calls subtitles are called “closed captions” or “subtitles for the deaf and hard of hearing (SDH)” In the USA, and [Ofcom discovered that 7.5 million people in the UK (18% of the population) used closed captions](https://www.3playmedia.com/blog/who-uses-closed-captions-not-just-the-deaf-or-hard-of-hearing/) (external website), and of that 7.5 million, only 1.5 million were d/Deaf or hard of hearing.

 ## What are captions and transcripts for

 We use captions to provide the content of audio (whether audio only or video) to those who are Deaf, and other people who cannot hear audio.

 Remember that they can be used by those who can process written information better than they can process audio.
 This could be someone with dyspraxia or autism.
-3Play Media says in an article that 80% of people who use close captions are not hard of hearing (external website).
+3Play Media says in an article that[ 80% of people who use close captions are not hard of hearing](http://www.3playmedia.com/2014/05/27/ofcom-study-80-people-who-use-closed-captions-are-not-hard-hearing/) (external website).

 In the United States, one in eight people have a functional hearing limitation and this will only increase as the average age increases.